What is deferring and why would I?

 If you defer, in most cases, you also defer enrollment for your dependents.

-Please note: When you defer, you are pausing or postponing enrollment in both medical and dental coverage.
+Note: When you defer, you are pausing or postponing enrollment in both medical and dental coverage.
 Retirees cannot enroll only in dental.

 Because you have other qualified medical coverage available.